 Stamp duty is a government fee charged at the time of buying a home.
 This fee varies state-to-state and depends on property price and type, and buyer status first home buyer, owner/occupier, or investor.
 While stamp duty adds thousands to home buying costs, the real concern is how complicated stamp duty costs are to calculate.
 Consequently, for some potential home buyers, stamp duty turns them off buying altogether.

-CoreLogic estimate if home sales figures fall then some state and local governments may face budget deficits.
+CoreLogic estimate if home sales figures fall than some state and local governments may face budget deficits.
 Subsequently, state and local governments may resort to changing stamp duty regulations further to cover the gap.

 Although stamp duty is not the only cost home buyers need to consider.
 Other costs such as conveyancing and saving a deposit can add great expense to the purchase of a property.
 Plus, as home prices increase so too does the size of the deposit needed to buy a property.